verakva/pixi/Readme.md

-This module is no longer supported.
-However, it's wildy vulnerable, so if you want to scan it with a scanner, it will light up like a beautiful Christmas tree. :-D
+This module is wildy vulnerable, so if you want to scan it with a scanner, it will light up like a beautiful Christmas tree. :-D

 ## To Run